 Koh Tao – Best island to stay in Thailand for diving and snorkelling

 If you are looking for a great scuba diving location or you just want to have a PADI course, from open water to more specialized ones, then Koh Tao is the place to be.

 The diving sites are not only amazing but also close to the island, which means not many hours on the boat.

-The whole island is involved in scuba diving, to a point that it almost gets empty once the boats are all out.
+The whole island is involved in scuba diving, to the point that Koh Tao gets almost empty once the boats are all out in the early morning.

 I had personally a great time there, with amazing days in the sea and lovely cosy nights at the beach restaurants.

 It’s a tiny island but still, you have a few beach options around of which the little cove Chalok Baan Kao is my favourite.